-- Step 1 From the Navigator pane, select Operations>Job Activity to display the Job Activity pane. - Step 2 Select the Unix Prod Job 2 job. - Step 3 Right-click the Unix Prod Job 2, select the Job Control submenu and then select the Cancel/Abort option. - Step 4 Click Yes at the Confirmation dialog.
+- 1. From the Navigator pane, select Operations>Job Activity to display the Job Activity pane.

+- 2. Select the Prod Job 2 job.

+- 3. Right-click the Prod Job 2 and from the Job Control menu select Cancel/Abort.

+- 4. Click Yes at the Confirmation dialog.

+- 5. Click OK in the Information dialog.

-The status of the job changes to Cancelled.
+The status of the job changes to Canceled.

-Putting a Job on Hold
+Placing a Job on Hold

 You can put any job that is waiting on dependencies on hold.
-Even if the dependencies are met, the job will not run.
+Even if the dependencies are met, the job will not run while in the Hold state.

-To put a job on hold:
+To place a job on hold:

-- Step 1 In the Job Activity pane, select the Unix Prod Job 3 job. - Step 2 Right-click the Unix Prod Job 3 job, select the Job Control submenu and then select the Hold/Stop option. - Step 3 Click Yes in the Confirmation dialog. - Step 4 Click OK in the Information dialog.
+- 1. Select the Prod Job 3 job.

+- 2. Right-click the Prod Job 3 job and from Job Control submenu select Hold/Stop.

+- 3. Click Yes in the Confirmation dialog.

+- 4. Click OK in the Information dialog.